We have used information from the Ramblers UK website to offer advice to walkers.

 Covid-19 Advice for Social Walks –

 Before a walk

 Walk leaders must recce the route taking into account social distancing, difficult terrain, narrow paths and the need to support injured whilst maintaining social distancing.
 All wishing to enjoy the walk must confirm their place with the walk leader.

 Numbers on a walk

-Ramblers advise that as from 30th July, in England and Wales, up to 30, only if there is a written risk assessment in place for each walk to be prepared by a relevant club/group.
-However, we are limiting our walks to 12, which may be split into 2 groups of 6.
+Advice is that as from 29th March, in England, up to 6, then as from 12th April we can start with groups of 2 x 6, only if there is a written risk assessment in place for each walk to be prepared by a relevant club/group, walks to be local to the leaders and followers.

 Please do not attend any walk if you or any connected persons have been diagnosed with or show any Covid-19 symptons or are awaiting test results

 All walkers should consider carrying hand sanitiser, face covering, gloves, hand wipes and a first aid kit.
 Use hand sanitiser if you have to touch communal surfaces, e.g. gates & stiles